gavollink/termread/VT_History.md

 BAUD rate) because the circuitry couldn't do the operation and keep up with an ongoing communication stream.

-I'll note that the VT50 docs throw shade at the need for NULL padding which was common across all serial terminals at the time.
+I'll note that the later VT50 docs throw shade at the need for NULL padding which was common across all serial terminals at the time.

 ## VT50 Series, Introducing ESC codes